tymonaghan/sotu-db/documentation/note-on-texts.md

 In the future, SOTU-db could include:
 - the president's approval rating at the time the SOTU was delivered
 - the president's months in office at the time the SOTU was delivered

-As many annual addresses were delivered in writing rather than verbally, some documents contain signatures.
-These have been omitted from the texts used in this project.
-Salutations ("Gentlemen of the House of Representatives") have been left intact.